DHREngineering/SonosController/README.md

 s = Sonos("<Speaker's Name>")

 ```
-**I order to see your device's name you can open sonos' phone app and go to Settings>System>Products**
+**I order to see your device's name you can open sonos' Android or IOS application and go to Settings>System>Products**

 After that you can simply call the object's function in order to controll the speaker:
 ```python